AdaCore/spark2014/docs/ug/alfa.rst

 Provable and unprovable code can be combined at a fine-grain level.
 Provable code can call unprovable code, and vice-versa.

+Features of Ada for object-oriented programming and generic programming are included in Alfa: tagged types, dispatching, generics.
+Restrictions in Alfa do not target increase in readability, so use-clause, overloading and renamings are allowed for example.
+Also restrictions in Alfa do not constrain control flow, so arbitrary exits from loops and returns in subprograms are allowed.
+Note that, if desired, these restrictions can be detected with a coding style checker like GNATcheck.

 Combining Alfa and Full Ada Code
 --------------------------------